-Secondary Market Annuities are tax free awards to the original annuitant, per IRS regulations.
-As tax free income streams to the original annuitant, the Annuity Issuers making the payments do not issue 1099’s to the recipients, and very few carriers issue 1099’s to subsequent assignees either.
+Structured settlements are tax free awards to the original annuitant, per IRS regulations.
+As tax free income streams to the original annuitant, the annuity issuers making the payments do not issue 1099’s to the recipients, and very few carriers issue 1099’s to subsequent assignees either.
 That said, while you will not receive a 1099 for the income you receive, this does not mean it’s tax-free.

 Federal law and IRS guidelines outline how, in a properly structured transaction, a court order shows the new purchaser as the assignee of an existing payment stream by means of qualified order.
 This is the court process we follow on all cases.
 Each state has its own transfer statutes but they are designed to comply with IRS Section 5891 rules and these are what we follow on all transactions.

 The exclusion ratio works like this: say you paid $100,000 and will receive $200,000 over 100 payments of $2000 each.
 Exactly 50% of each payment would be income, and 50% is return of principal.
 Consult your adviser, but generally, this income is “ordinary income” for IRS purposes.

 The exclusion ratio therefore is 50%- 1/2 of each payment is taxable income.
 This Article explains it well, but consult your tax adviser for specific questions.

-To be fair, there are other ways to reflect a payment stream where you use an amortization schedule, which can be downloaded from the inventory page and will be provided with your Secondary Market Annuity purchase.
+To be fair, there may be alternative ways to reflect the principal and interest in your payment stream by using an amortization schedule, which can be downloaded from the inventory page and will be provided with your closing book.

 DCF Exchange, LLC does not offer tax advice, and this page is for general information only, so please be sure to consult your own tax adviser for more info.